sagism/azc/README.md

 You will need to configure at least one LLM API.

-For example, if using the OpenAPI Completion API, you should create a .env file which contains your API Key.
+You should create a `.env` file which contains your API Key/s.

 See `.env.sample` for a sample file